 It’s natural to want to move forward and experience life in a fuller way, whatever that means for you.
 It’s human nature to want expand your space, your influence, your desires and even your things.
 You can try to do this vicariously through TV, movies and even social media, but if you really want to make the most of your reality, you’ll reach your goals much quicker by spending less time wallowing in passive entertainment and more time taking action to help them to manifest in your life.

 If your current habits aren’t getting you where you want to go, start making changes today.
 Here are several things to consider as you make adjustments to your habits, goals and resolutions:

-- Clarify your next steps.
 Not knowing what to do next is like a having a clogged drain in your brain.
 You feel stuck, but can’t seem to get past it.
 When this happens, you may need to get advice from a mentor or someone who has already done what you want to do.
 I use Todoist to track my next actions and daily tasks.
 In his blockbusting bestseller on productivity, David Allen talks about the power of sorting things out based on the next action.

 Happiness is not accomplished by amassing a large number of things.
 If you’re passionate about gardening or animals, you may want to let go of some of the things you have in order to acquire some land.
 If you want to go off the grid, you may need to invest in a new home or a renovation to make this dream a reality.
-The same holds true of horseback riding, biking, or any other passion you have.
+The same holds true for any passion you might have.

 Let go of unnecessary possessions and self-defeating habits one by one in order to make more room for happiness.
-Don’t wait until it’s too late.
+Don’t wait.
 Do it now.
 Once you awaken to the possibilities, you begin to realize that no one but you is holding you back.